savoirfairelinux/building-inclusive-open-source-software/docs/D-AND.md

-# 🤖 Inclusive programming for Android
+# 🤖 Inclusive programming with Android

 !!!
 Info "In this module"
     This module introduces trainees to Android's accessibility features, and to the practice of inclusive programming for Android.